MatiMatik97/react-facebook-clone/README.md

 ## React Facebook Clone
 This is a Facebook clone web application written in React with Typescript and SASS.
 You can login with Google account or as guest to only try the functionality.
-Implements adding posts with images.
+Implements adding posts with images and bad words filter.
 Displays Facebook's home page with menu, live feed and posts.

 Site: [facebook-clone-app-8187a.web.app](https://facebook-clone-app-8187a.web.app/)